aneeshdurg/AirBrush/README.md

 as parameters.
 The first boolean is to show or surpress video output, the second for console output.
 The video output will show the frames captued, highlighting the location of the brush.
 The console output will display the coordinates of the brush.
-Note that the x coordinate will probably be inverted, depending on the way your video input is given.
-X and Y coordinates will also be mapped to an arbitrary scale, depending on the video input.
+Note that the x coordinate will be inverted, depending on the way your video input is given.
+X and Y coordinates will also be mapped to the bounds of the frames obtained from the video input, which can be obtained as follows:

+>width(x-bound) = myBrush.width

+>height(y-bound) = myBrush.height

+The width and height instance variables are obatined by the cv2 functions:

+>cap.get(3)

+>cap.get(4)

 If the pointer is not found, getPos will return (0, 0, False), otherwise returns (x, y, True) Note that errors in grabbing frames from the video input are ignored.